SteveWaweru/access2csv/README.md

 <br>pyodbc: pip install pyodbc
 <br>csvkit: pip install csvkit
 <br>
-(The libraries have alot of dependancies so ensure when you get a lib error you install the missing library and try agaub)
+(The libraries have alot of dependancies so ensure when you get a lib error you install the missing library and try again)